Skip to content

 Week 10

-We deploy to Vercel production, configure uptime alerts, error tracking via Sentry, and hand off runbooks to your team or stay on retainer.
+We deploy to Vercel production, configure uptime alerts, wire in Sentry for error tracking, and hand off runbooks your team can actually use.
+Or we stay on retainer -- your call.
+Either way, nothing lives in our GitHub.
+It's in your org from day one.

 Social Animal